WHY THE NEED?

 Proposition 13, passed in 1978, capped California property tax increases causing funding to public schools to dwindle.
 The result: California ranks 10th nationally in per-capita tax revenue, but 40th in per-student funding.
 The Belmont-Redwood Shores School District receives approximately $2,000 less per-student than the state average, and is the third lowest funded of the 24 districts in San Mateo County.

-Because state funding supports only the most basic education, we depend on donations to SchoolForce to fund additional staff and programs that ensure a well-rounded, robust learning environment for our kids.
-This includes science, libraries, school counselors & social emotional learning, music, art, P.E. & sports support, and help for kids who need academic intervention.
+Our schools depend on donations to SchoolForce to fund additional staff and programs to enrich learning beyond what’s possible with public funds.
+This includes science, libraries, school counselors & social emotional learning, music, art, P.E. support, field trips, community building events, and help for kids who need academic intervention.

 BRSSD FUNDING SOURCES